 If any family member leaves the household to enter a facility such as a hospital, nursing home, or rehabilitation center, SDHC will seek advice from a reliable qualified source to the likelihood and timing of the family members return.
 If the verification indicates that the family member will be permanently confined to a nursing home, the family member will be considered permanently absent.
-If the verification indicates that the family member that the family member that the family member will be family member will be considered permanently absent.
 If the verification indicates that the family member will return in less than 186 days, the family member will not be considered permanently absent.